-The project is to focus on three of the largest clusters of buildings with exposed timber-framing in Gloucestershire.
-At least 36 medieval buildings in Gloucester, Tewkesbury and Newent are to be carefully selected, recorded and accurately tree-ring dated.
-This will provide a summary of how timber-framing developed in Gloucestershire and how key visual features may generally be used in dating such buildings.
-Particular preference will be given to buildings that are both prominent and publicly accessible and so their dating will provide a permanent resource legacy to help in recognising and understanding timber-framed buildings.
-Where exciting examples of timber-framing are hidden behind later façades 360 video records will be taken to enable such examples to be more widely known and generally accessible.
+Particular preference was given to buildings that were both prominent and publicly accessible and so their dating would provide a permanent resource legacy to help in recognising and understanding timber-framed buildings.
+Where exciting examples of timber-framing were hidden behind later façades 3D images were taken to enable such examples to be more widely known and generally accessible.

 Many buildings in the project are publicly accessible and some have previously attracted Heritage Lottery Funding (HLF).
-Some of the outstanding examples of buildings we hope to study are shown below:
+Some of the outstanding examples of the buildings that were included are shown below: